YLongJin/NMS_GPU/README.md

 # NMS_GPU
-implement NMS use cuda c
+ NMS use cuda c implement.
+ The C++ can use it with the .h file.